agostonr/agostonr/README.md

-- 👋 Hi, I’m @agostonr
+- 👋 Hi, I’m @agostonr (gamer tag Amsiamun, pronounced am-see-ah-mun).
 - 👀 I’m a software engineer with an interest in games and computer art.
 - 🌱 I'm starting to develop assets and maybe games too later on.
 Feel free to check out the links below as they appear.